gabriel-inf/mrm-backend/README.md

 - `PUT /api/suppliers/:id` - Updates the fields of the supplier with the id = `:id` in the DB.
 Requires a description in json of the supplier, with the fields updated, in the body.
 - `DELETE /api/suppliers/` - Deletes all the suppliers from the DB.
 Returns no response
 - `DELETE /api/suppliers/:id` - Deletes the supplier with the id = `:id` from the DB.
 Returns no response

+### Projeto de BD

+- `GET /api/projetodedb/basicas/1/:id` - Returns a list of stock items that are currently in possesion of the customer with id = `:id` in json format.
+Each stock item also contains the information on the contract that binds it to this customer.

 ## Database Diagram